U.S. to unveil 'economy first' approach to Mideast peace at Bahrain conference

 David Makovsky, a Washington-based Middle East expert, agreed that although the principal focus of the event was the Israeli-Palestinian conflict, “Iran is higher on the chain of interest right now.”

-Writing by Stephen Farrell.
-Additional reporting by Nidal al-Mughrabi in Gaza and Rami Ayyub in Ramallah.
+Reporting by Matt Spetalnick and Stephen Farrell; Additional reporting by Nidal al-Mughrabi in Gaza and Rami Ayyub in Ramallah; Writing by Stephen Farrell; Editing by Peter Cooney